 The program offers up to two 50-minute appointments with the same consultant every week, helping provide sustained writing support and deadline management for projects that require more work than the regular 25-minute or 50-minute sessions.

-- Long-term project appointments will not count toward the Writing Center’s usual limit of three appointments per week (or two in the summer).
-Thus, you are free to come to the Writing Center for other, unrelated projects.
-We do, however, ask that you only work on the long-term project with the consultant assigned to that partnership, so that the consultant remains updated.
+- Long-term project appointments DO COUNT toward the Writing Center’s usual limit of three appointments per week (or two in the summer).
+However, if you wish to also work on other unrelated projects, please contact [email protected] for additional appointment time.
+We do ask that you only work on the long-term project with the consultant assigned to that partnership, so that the consultant remains updated.

 - The program may be renewed for a second semester, if resources permit.